We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The Coastal name may be gone, but if you’re buying contact lenses, not much has changed about the buying process.

 Here is what you generally need to order contact lenses.
 (Remember, contact lenses is the only thing that this merged version of the retailer currently sells.)

 - If you’ve ordered prescription eyewear or contact lenses, you’ll need to at least know your prescription before placing an order.

-- You’ll also need to know if you have special preferences for your eyeglass lenses.
+- You’ll also need to decide upon special preferences for your eyeglass lenses.
 Do you need an anti-glare coating for driving at night?
 What about progressive lenses that get darker when you go outside?
 Knowing your must-haves will keep you from overspending on features you don’t need.

 - Finally, you’ll need to look into your vision insurance, HSA, or FSA policy.
 Coastal will give you a receipt for reimbursement or let you pay with your HSA or FSA debit card, but the company won’t work directly with your insurance to coordinate payment.

 The ordering process is very similar to when Coastal was not a part of ContactsDirect.
 However, if you gave your information and prescription to the website when it was Coastal, you’ll have to submit those again.
 ContactsDirect did not get access to that data in the merger.

 Tip: If you have a copy of your prescription, you can send ContactsDirect a photo so they don’t have to call your eye doctor.
 Sometimes, this means you get your order faster.

 You can no longer buy Coastal products at Coastal.com.
 You can shop at ContactsDirect for the same contact lenses that were sold by Coastal.
 The merged version of the company does not sell eyeglasses or frames.